rharter/kotlinx-serialization-xml/README.md

 A fully native, multiplatform XML format add-on for [Kotlin Serialization](https://github.com/Kotlin/kotlinx.serialization).

-> **Status: This project is in the early stages of development, so isn't yet feature complete.**
+> **Status**: This project is in the early stages of development, so isn't yet feature complete.

 ## Usage